bevyengine/rfcs/rfcs/45-stageless.md

 Despite the large scope of this RFC, it leaves quite a bit of interesting follow-up work to be done:

-1. Opt-in automatic inference of command and state synchronizing systems (see discussion in [RFC #34](https://github.com/bevyengine/rfcs/pull/34)).
+1. Opt-in automatic insertion of flushing systems for command and state (see discussion in [RFC #34](https://github.com/bevyengine/rfcs/pull/34)).
 2. First-class indexes, built using atomic ordering constraints (and likely automatic inference).
 3. Multiple worlds (see [RFC #16](https://github.com/bevyengine/rfcs/pull/43), [RFC #43](https://github.com/bevyengine/rfcs/pull/43)), as a natural extension of the way that apps can store multiple schedules.
 4. Opt-in stack-based states (likely in an external crate).